Dear Parents/Carers and Students,

 - Be aware of your surroundings, take care of friends and family members and keep valuables such as phones out of public view whenever possible.

-- Weapons in public places: Carrying a knife or other weapon will get you a criminal record which can have life-long effects on travel and job prospects.
+- Weapons in public places: carrying a knife will get you a criminal record which can have life-long effects on travel and job prospects.
 Those who carry knives are also much more likely to be injured by them.

 - Off-road bikes: These can only be ridden on private land with the landowner’s permission.
 Don’t risk your life and future prospects by illegally riding these on the road.